genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

     }
 }
 ```
 Event Handlers are slightly different, because the input data class can be customised.
-The code would look like this (taking the TRADE_INSERT event handler as an example):
+The code would look like this (taking the TRADE_INSERT eventHandler codeblock as an example):

 ```kotlin
   eventHandler<Trade>(name = "TRADE_INSERT") {